 Working to Keep Our Waters Clean

-Clean water is vital to life and its supply is limited, so it must be utilized carefully to be sure it is protected for future generations.
-API and our members work to ensure the continued availability of high quality water.
-Drilling oil and natural gas wells, pumping oil from the wells, refining crude oil, transportation of crude oil or refined product and operation of filling stations are what most people think of when they consider the industry.
+Clean water must be used carefully to be sure it is protected for future generations.
+API and our members work with local permitting authorities to ensure the continued availability of high-quality water.
+Our member activities include drilling oil and natural gas wells, pumping oil from the wells, refining crude oil, transportation of crude oil or refined product and operation of filling stations.
 Each of these operations has a unique possibility of contact with water.
 Compliance with environmental laws and regulations that protect our rivers, lakes and oceans as well as the groundwater resources in the United States and throughout the world is only a first step.
-We have also invested in many scientific studies to learn about possible effects of products and activities on the environment, aquatic life and human health.
+Our members have also invested in many scientific studies to learn about possible effects of products and activities on the environment, aquatic life and human health.
 We use this information to modify and improve environmental and business practices to care for this important resource.

 To learn more about these environmental regulations and scientific studies, and the actions undertaken by the oil and natural gas industry to ensure that water remains clean, visit the following sections of our site.
 Other links will provide information on actions taken to prevent or rapidly respond to an oil spill situation and to conserve water.